-How do Eyedro products connect to the internet?
+How do Eyedro products work?

 Will an Eyedro product work without an internet connection?